 WARNING: Some products on this site contain nicotine which is an addictive substance.

-The bill as introduced provides that, for a retailer to be classified as a “specialist vape retailer”, at least 70% of their total sales from the retail premises should be from the sale of vape related products.
-At Shosha, we meet the 70% sales threshold therefore we will operate as a Specialist Vape Retailer which allows our customers to access the full range of vaping products and more without any restrictions.
+The bill as introduced provides that, for a retailer to be classified as a “specialist vape retailer”, at least 70% of their total sales from the retail premises should be from the sale of vape-related products.
+At Shosha, we meet the 70% sales threshold therefore we have registered all our 75+ stores as a transitional “Specialist Vape Retailer” and will operate as a Specialist Vape Retailer which allows our customers to access the full range of vaping products and more without any restrictions.

 The most important part of this legal framework is the safety requirements being introduced for vaping products.
-Here at Shosha, our vaping products have always been manufactured to the highest standards which means that all of our products will meet or exceed the standards set out in this new bill.
+Here at Shosha, our vaping products have always been manufactured to the highest standards which mean that all of our products will meet or exceed the standards set out in this new bill.
 Our products will be notified and comply with product safety requirements in accordance with the “Smokefree Environments and Regulated Vaping Amendment Bill” therefore, you can shop with confidence at Shosha knowing our products are safe.